Changes in smell can be a sign of COVID-19 and Lyme disease

 - Ageusia: The loss of taste functions of the tongue, including sweetness, sourness, bitterness, saltiness.

 - Hypogeusia: The reduced ability to taste things.

 - Parosmia: Distortions of the sense of smell, including the inability to correctly identify odors.

 - Dysgeusia: A distortion of the sense of taste.

 - Phantosmia: Smelling something that is not actually there.

 - Phantogeusia: A metallic or salty taste in the mouth for no reason.

-Editor’s note: It is important to consider Lyme disease as a potential cause of sensory disturbances.
+Editor’s note: It is important to consider Lyme disease in a COVID-10 evaluation as a potential cause of changes in smell.

 - Sutherland S. Mysteries of COVID Smell Loss Finally Yield Some Answers.
 Scientific America, November 18, 2020. https://www.scientificamerican.com/article/mysteries-of-covid-smell-loss-finally-yield-some-answers1/